nine-lives-later/go-xdelta/README.md

 ## Native Library (Windows only)

-On Windows, no CGO is used.
-Instead the native library has to be built separately and provided in your project's directory.
+On Windows (with `CGO_ENABLED` environment variable set to `0`) the native library has to be built separately and provided in your project's directory.

 To build it, run the build script.
 The native library is saved in the *xdelta-lib* sub-directory.